 (3) Keeping of a Potbellied Pig.
-The keeping of a potbellied pig as a household pet shall only be allowed in conjunction with, and ancillary to, a single-family dwelling, subject to the following standards:
+The keeping of a potbellied pig as a household pet shall only be allowed in the AR-2, RE-2, RE-4, and LDR-5 zoning districts, in conjunction with, and ancillary to, a traditional single-family dwelling, subject to the following standards:

-(a) For the purposes of this Section, the term "potbellied pig" shall mean a domesticated miniature Vietnamese, Chinese, or Asian potbellied pig not exceeding 90 pounds in weight and 18 inches in height (measured at the shoulder), and characterized by a swayed back and straight tail.
+(a) For the purposes of this Section, the term "potbellied pig" shall mean a domesticated miniature Vietnamese, Chinese, or Asian potbellied pig, not exceeding 90 pounds in weight and 18 inches in height (measured at the shoulder), and characterized by a swayed back and straight tail.

-(b) Potbellied pigs shall be provided with a fenced yard designed to assure confinement of the animal when out of doors.
-Yard areas must be kept in a clean, safe, and odor-free condition.
+(b) Potbellied pigs shall be provided with a fenced yard designed to assure confinement of the animal when kept outside.
+Yard areas must be maintained in a clean, safe, and odor-free condition.